Nordgedanken/intellij-autohotkey/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**, but please read [CONTRIBUTING.md](CONTRIBUTING.md) before starting any work.
+Any contributions you make are greatly appreciated, **but please read [CONTRIBUTING.md](CONTRIBUTING.md) before starting any work**.